Yard sales and garage sales are a tried-and-true fundraising idea—a great way to give unwanted items a new life while raising money for your cause.

 Corner signage, which should display address, dates, hours, and arrows, should also be:

-You can also use balloons or bunting flags from the street to sale entry points to help guide shoppers.
+You can also use balloons or bunting flags to guide shoppers to your yard sale fundraiser.

-Set-up should start before the first day of the garage sale.
+Setup should start before the first day of the garage sale fundraiser.
 You'll need to:

 When it comes to money-handling, decide how to handle: